jamesmcm/vopono/README.md

 line, and the password on the second (with a newline).
 Otherwise you will be prompted for your credentials.

+### Firefox

+Note if running multiple Firefox sessions, they need to run separate profiles in order to force Firefox to run them as separate processes.

 ### Known issues

 * OpenVPN output is not muted - you will see the output from OpenVPN